d-romano/stickies/README.md

 # Stickies
 A Practice web-application that allows users to save notes.

-The aim of the project is an introduction into web development and familiarizingmyself with utilizing frameworks and databases into applications.
+The aim of the project is an introduction into web development and familiarizing myself with utilizing frameworks and databases into applications.

 Planned features are: